 Garden Avenue, Hatfield

-The scheme of 22 new affordable homes built on a former garage site at Garden Avenue has improved the area and helped to tackle historic issues such as anti-social behaviour and fly-tipping.
+The scheme of 22 new homes built on a former garage site at Garden Avenue has improved the area and helped to tackle historic issues.
+Where the affordable homes now sit, anti-social behaviour and fly-tipping has become a thing of the past.
 The homes have been constructed to meet Lifetime Home Standard, and all can be easily adaptable for lifetime use at minimal cost if a tenant’s needs change.
 Technical challenges were considered from the outset and steps taken to de-risk and embed value.
 Furthermore, simple detailing and brickwork maximise affordability while delivering high-quality flats.
 Special attention was given to energy efficiency to ensure lower fuel bills for tenants.
 The flats all have access to a secure communal garden, and the majority have their own terrace or balcony.
 One of the flats is fully adapted for a wheelchair user, with its own garden and carport.

 Tenant Jodie Simmons, said: “We couldn’t believe we were offered something this nice in the perfect location for our jobs and being close to our families.”